ligato/docs/docs/user-guide/concepts.md

 So we end up with a configuration that cannot be removed until the bridge domain is re-created.
 To avoid similar scenarios and provide more flexibility in the configuration order, the vpp-agent uses an automatic configuration sequencing mechanism.

-### Configuration Order using the Ligato vpp-agent
+### Using the Ligato vpp-agent

-The vpp-agent employs a northbound (NB) API definition for every supported configuration item).
+The vpp-agent employs a northbound (NB) API definition for every supported configuration item.
 NB interface configuration through an API creates the interface, sets its state, MAC address, IP addresses and so on.

 The vpp-agent goes further by permiting the configuration of VPP items with non-existent references.
 Such an item is not really configured, but the vpp-agent "remembers" it and programs VPP when possible.
 This removes the strict VPP configuration ordering constraint.